Italy sells Jaguars, Maseratis on eBay to cut costs

-ROME (Reuters) - Italy’s government is selling off scores of official cars including Jaguars and Maseratis, on online auction site eBay, as it strives to show it is responding to public pressure to cut spending and the privileges of the powerful.
+ROME, March 28 (Reuters) - Italy’s government is selling off scores of official cars including Jaguars and Maseratis on online auction site eBay as it strives to show it is responding to public pressure to cut spending and the privileges of the powerful.

 A total of 151 vehicles, including 40 BMWs, are up for sale - a fraction of a 60,000-strong fleet owned by Italy’s public bodies that the state estimates costs more than 1 billion euros ($1.37 billion) a year to run.